---

 ## The replication crisis in psychology

-This embarrassment helped spark the **Reproducibility Project** (Open Science Collaboration, 2015), which attempted to replicate 100 published psychology studies.
-The results were sobering: only about **36%** of the studies replicated with a statistically significant result, and effect sizes were roughly half the originals.
-Social psychology was hit hardest.
-The crisis wasn't limited to psychology — similar problems surfaced in cancer biology, economics, and other fields — but psychology became the most visible case.
+That embarrassment helped spark the **Reproducibility Project** (Open Science Collaboration, 2015), which attempted to replicate 100 published psychology studies.
+Only about **36%** replicated with a statistically significant result, and effect sizes were roughly half the originals.

 :::